 Remove the pastry case from the fridge and fill with the pumpkin mixture.

-Very carefully, without spilling the filling, transfer into the oven and bake for approximate 30 - 45 minutes.
+Very carefully, without spilling the filling, transfer into the oven and bake for 10 minutes, and then turn down the oven down to 180°C/375°F/Gas Mark 5 and bake for another 30 - 35 minutes.
 You'll want a very slight wobble in the middle, much like if you were baking a quiche.

-Leave to cool, then enjoy with either creme fraiche, or generous dollop of whipped cream!
+Leave to cool, then enjoy with either creme fraiche, a generous dollop of whipped cream or just by itself!